 I’M NOT PERFECT AND I DEFINITELY DON’T TRY TO BE—BUT I DO KNOW THAT YOU CAN CREATE ANYTHING YOU WANT IF YOU’RE WILLING TO WORK FOR IT.

 In a world flooded with diet information, Elizabeth’s healthy recipes and straightforward nutrition advice draw millions of inspired readers to her popular blog.
 Best known for her fun and accessible approach to food and healthy living, she’s built an online wellness empire from scratch on her iPhone and laptop.
-Over twelve thousand people have had success using her online programs, which include Clean Up Your Diet, Blog It Like It's Hot, and The Wellness Business Bootcamp.
+Over twelve thousand people have had success using her online programs, which include Clean Up Your Diet, Be Seen Blogger, and The Wellness Business Bootcamp.

 As host of Elizabeth Eats, Elizabeth is delightfully changing the way the world views healthy home cooking.
 She speaks on stages around the world and mentors scores of ambitious people each year to seek and live life on their own terms.
 As a Certified Holistic Health Coach (Integrative Nutrition) and accomplished online entrepreneur, cultivating a lifestyle of freedom and health is her religion.
 Elizabeth is a graduate of Cornell University’s Plant-Based Nutrition Program and a TEDx speaker.
 Her work has been featured in Forbes, Business Insider, Shape, MindBodyGreen, Buzzfeed, The Zoe Report and Greatist among others.

 Most supplements don’t work because they’re either counterfeit, or you don’t take them.
 Supplements never replace healthy food, but they can do wonderful things to aid your health and help you reach your goals.
 Go here to see what I take and recommend.